mlswg/mls-protocol/draft-ietf-mls-protocol.md

         * `credential.signature_key`
         * `hpke_init_key`

     * Verify that the KeyPackage is compatible with the group's parameters.
-The ciphersuite and protocol version of the KeyPackage must match those in use in the group.
+The ciphersuite of the KeyPackage must match those in use in the group.
 If the GroupContext has a `required_capabilities` extension, then the required extensions and proposals MUST be listed in the KeyPackage's `capabilities` extension.

 * Identify the leaf L for the new member: if there are empty leaves in the tree, L is the leftmost empty leaf.
 Otherwise, the tree is extended to the right